mrakgr/Trading-Journal/journal_2025.md

 4:55pm.
 How did this take so long?
 At any rate, let me resume the book.
 I can't believe I am only 75% in given how long I was reading it.

 I want to finish it and move on to the course.
 I am considering not getting the separate tape reading course given that this one will have material on tape reading.

+5pm. > A great trader may lack the incentive to create the best training program.
+They are making millions trading, so why bother teaching a new trader?
+If SMB builds a desk of 150 profitable traders, then the personal and monetary rewards will be substantial.
+So needless to say, I am motivated.
+One day, perhaps Steve and I will be thought of as the Julian Robertson of intraday equities traders.
+(Robertson, chairman of Tiger Management, has seeded directly or indirectly over 50 hedge fund managers in the last two decades.
+His protégés are aptly called Tiger Cubs.)

+Here he talks about the SMB training programs.
+I am really looking forward to the course.